hiram-labs/startup-in-a-box/project_docs/gcloud/README.md

 ### Scripts

-**_Predefined scripts are used to automate task_**
+**_Predefined scripts are used to automate tasks_**

-- Cd to the shell script folder by ls to know current folder list by default all .sh scripts can be found here _./service_000_gcloud/scripts/shell_
+- Cd to the _shell scripts_ folder.
+Use `ls` to know current folder list by default all .sh scripts can be found here `./service_000_gcloud/scripts/shell`

 ```
 ls
 cd <path>/scripts
 ```

-- Give execution rights to all .sh once inside that directory
+- Give execution rights to all .sh by running below command once inside `scripts/shell` directory

 ```
 find . -type f -iname "*.sh" -exec chmod +x {} \;